pmalani/joy_architecture/readme.md

   - Microservices
   - Event Driven

-## Development View
-- Sub-system decomposition into layers
-- Layers of libraries and other sub-systems

 ## Physical View
 - Mapping of the software to hardware
 - Addresses non-functional requirements such as availability, reliability (fault-tolerance), performance (throughput), and scalability
 - Support for different environments: dev, beta, prod, DR

+## Logical View
+- Class and associations typically Unified Modeling Language (UML)
+- Entity-Relationship Diagrams (ERD)
+- Ideally, starting with Domain-Driven Design (DDD)

-## Scenarios
+## Development View
-- The why
-- Abstraction of the most important requirements
-- Can be expressed with:
-  - Use-case diagrams
-  - Scenario / Interaction diagrams
-  - Activity diagrams
+- Sub-system decomposition into layers
+- Layers of libraries and other sub-systems

 ## Notes
 - Not all views and needed for all architectures